alexras/libris/README.md

 Its functionality is pretty basic at this point, and will grow as my requirements grow.

+## Architecture

+Your paper pile lives in a folder, called the _root_ folder.
+This folder doesn't have to have any special properties, though I store my papers on Dropbox currently.

+Each paper is stored in a folder within the root folder along with its notes and metadata.
+An empty notes and metadata file are created when the paper is added to the paper pile.
+The name of the paper's folder (which defaults to the paper's filename but can be any unique name you want) is used as an identifier for the paper during all subsequent operations on that paper.

 ## Configuration

 All configuration is specified in a config file, `~/.paperpilerc`.

-Papers live in a folder.
-The folder doesn't have to have any special properties, though I store my papers on Dropbox currently.

 Here's an example configuration file: